 We installed 14 of my works including a man’s head in ceramic, women’s heads sculpted from handmade cotton paper, and a variety of watercolors.
 About 700 people come through the waiting area every week, needing medical imaging (like CT scans) for all kinds of reasons, and I met some of them while I was there.
 Often family members come along, and wait for them — it’s hard for families, too, to see loved ones suffer.
 I’m very grateful for what our veterans and their families have done for all of us.

 There will be a small opening reception for the exhibit on Wednesday, November 28, 2012.
-I’ll talk about art and healing — which fits right in with the VA staff members’ interest in the healing environment — and bring along the Painting for the Journey brochure, which you can download from the Tomato Bisque Soup Club page.
+I’ll talk about art and healing, which fits right in with the VA staff members’ interest in the healing environment.
 I’m thankful for the opportunity not only to display my work, but also to meet these dedicated people.